 No Evidence Pythagorus or Euclid Knew Fibonacci Sequence

-This is a logical fallacy since Fibonacci first published his observation in 1202 CE.
-Pythagorus, whom Ken Wheeler claims revered the Fibonacci Sequence, died in 495 BCE, while Euclid died in 270 BCE.
+This is a logical fallacy since Fibonacci first published his sequence in 1202 CE.
+Pythagorus, whom Ken Wheeler claims revered the Fibonacci Sequence, died in 495 BC, and Euclid died in 270 BCE.

 There’s no evidence that Pythagorus or Euclid had ever heard of the Fibonacci Sequence.
 There’s certainly no proof that the founders of western geometry thought it was important metaphysically.